george-hawkins/mini-quad-2023/build.md

 * [JST-SH cables](https://www.aliexpress.com/item/32807634326.html) from the Salena Wang store (make sure to select "SH 1.0mm" as the _Color_ option).

 Note: you have to choose between same position and reversed.
 For this setup you need _reversed_ 8-pin JST-SH cable.

+You can also buy genuine JST [8-pin reversed cable assemblies](https://www.digikey.com/en/products/detail/jst-sales-america-inc/A08SR08SR30K102A/9922205) from Digikey.

+Note: Speedybee also have 15mm, 30mm and 60mm 8-pin ESC cables, see [here](https://www.aliexpress.com/item/1005005505839375.html) (note that Runcam and Speedybee appear to be essentially the same company).

 Using a slightly longer cable would have let me use the first ESC port without any CLI setting changes.
 Flipping the FC around would have let me to the same with just one commonly used change in the _Configurator_ (rather than changes to the motors in the CLI and finding pin assignments elsewhere for the voltage and current sensors).